The Sun Archive

 Footnotes

-[1] It is important to note that we may live hundreds, or even thousands, of lifetimes over the course of human evolution.
+[1] Human beings, and animals, may live hundreds or even thousands of lifetimes over the course of human evolution.
 Each one of these of these journeys is a committed experience.
 Everyone is unique and each of us is on a different path.
 Buddha, for example, revealed to his disciples that he had lived 554 lifetimes before he attained the state of Buddhahood, or the highest degree of spiritual initiation achievable by a seeker, in the 6th century BC.
 Having accomplished his mission on earth, and after passing through this transformative threshold of initiation, the Buddha never incarnated again on the physical plane and continues his mission from the spiritual worlds.
 He is connected to the mission of the Christ.
-Refer to Rudolf Steiner, Buddha and Christ: The Sphere of the Bodhisattvas, GA 130.
+Refer to Buddha and Christ: The Sphere of the Bodhisattvas, GA 130.

 [2] This fact was revealed through the lectures of Dr. Rudolf Steiner who observed that Michael’s reign, or regency, began at that time.
 One of his tasks and goals for humanity for the current moment in history is to bring conscious awareness of the spiritual worlds to humanity, and karma, which has been almost obliterated by the consciousness of humanity in the modern world.